jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.equals(that: [TestResult](#testresult)): boolean

-Determine if this suite’s result is equal to another test result.
+Determine if this _TestSuiteResult_ is equal to another result.
 To be equal, they must have exactly the same results, including sub-suites, in the same order, with the same names, filenames, marks, error messages, and timeouts.
 However, error renders are ignored, which means that stack traces and other error details are ignored.

 [Back to top](#automation-api)

 ## TestSuiteResult.create()

-* TestSuiteResult.create(options: Options)
+* TestSuiteResult.create(options)

-A factory method for creating [TestSuiteResult](#testsuiteresult)s.
+A factory method for creating [TestSuiteResult](#testsuiteresult) instances.
 You aren't likely to need this method.
-It takes the following parameters:
+It takes the following options object:

 * _name?: string[]:_ Same as [testSuiteResult.name](#testsuiteresultname).
 Defaults to an empty array.
 * _tests?: TestResult[]:_ Same as [testSuiteResult.tests](#testsuiteresulttests).
 Defaults to an empty array.